 The specific purpose of the GED Test is the measurement of the educational development of adults who have not completed their formal high school education.
-Adults may earn a High School Equivalency Certificate and thus qualify for admission to colleges or other educational institutions, meet educational requirements for employment or promotion, satisfy educational qualifications for induction into the armed services, fulfill requirements of local or state licensing boards, or gain personal satisfaction.
+Adults may earn a State of Illinois High School Diploma and thus qualify for admission to colleges or other educational institutions, meet educational requirements for employment or promotion, satisfy educational qualifications for induction into the armed services, fulfill requirements of local or state licensing boards, or gain personal satisfaction.

 - 18 years of age or older*

-- does not have a high school diploma or GED credential and is not currently enrolled in a secondary school
+- does not have a high school diploma or high school equivalency credential and is not currently enrolled in a secondary school

 - is a resident of the State of Illinois